naacl-org/naacl-2021-website/_pages/archive.md

 ---
 {% include base_path %}

+**January 17, 2019**.
+NAACL-HLT 2019 will likely be the largest NAACL ever.
+The program co-chairs would like your feedback on the effect of this explosive growth on our conferences.
+More details in the [blog post](/blog/registration-survey/).
+Fill out the survey form [here](https://forms.office.com/Pages/ResponsePage.aspx?id=vboLF_CikEytSw6PDwxCWemzwJvCZ35BqxNNwxlrCkZUMllUWDEyM0g5RkRWMU0xTThVUVE5NUVJWC4u).
+{: .notice}

 **January 15, 2019**.
 There's a new [blog post](/blog/spotlight-on-srw/) highlighting the student research workshop from the SRW student and faculty co-chairs.
 {: .notice}